Crepdo/CS160_Human-Computer_Interaction/README.md

 - a.
 Home appliance controlling and related information notices.

 - b.
-An interface - simplified version of WeChat (a social application )   and other interface - simplified, social functions, like phone calling and text messages.
+An interface - simplified version of WeChat (a social media application) and other interface - simplified social functions, like phone calling and text messages.

 - c.
 Reminders about the daily routines. ( e.g. taking medicines)